igrek51/nuclear/README.md

 Note that your application is being run each time when trying to get matching arguments proposals.

 ## Auto-generated help
-`cliglue` auto-generates help and usage output based on the defined CLI rules.
+`nuclear` auto-generates help and usage output based on the defined CLI rules.

 Let's say we have quite complex CLI definition:
 ```python